NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Why removed: Bugged, seems to only work on certain machines.

   Will revisit: When the module has been updated to show on all machines.
 HIGH PRIORITY.
+- [Virtual Tabletop Assets - Party Overview](https://foundryvtt.com/packages/vtta-party/) - Adds an info icon in the Actors tab that pops an overview of the current party of PCs.
+HP, AC, languages, wealth, etc. are all available.
+I use it mainly for the Languages tab since the other info is pretty easy to see, but it's useful information to have in one place.
+    - Grant players access to the overview --> Disabled
+    - Enable tooltips --> Disabled (conflicts with [Token Info Icons](https://foundryvtt.com/packages/token-info-icons/), and is buggy)
+    - Enable tooltips for players --> Disabled
+    - Set the font size for tooltips in pixels --> 14

+  Why removed: Broke when updating to newer versions of Foundry.
+Unfortunate, because it was quite useful to view my party at a glance.

+  Will revisit: When the module has been updated for newer Foundry versions.
 <a name="other-cool-modules"></a>
 ## Other Cool Modules
 - [Blood 'N Guts](https://foundryvtt.com/packages/blood-n-guts/) - Adds blood splatters whenever tokens are injured.
 Looks pretty fun!